juls0730/juls0730.github.io/README.md

 # Juls0730 Site page
-## not much here since its a private page
+#### not much here since its a page thingy it uses [Tailwind's Landing Page](https://github.com/tailwindtoolbox/Landing-Page) thanks to them or else this page would Look WAY worse